 Many people who foster animals become attached to them and have difficulty letting go once it is time to return the animals for adoption.
 You will have lavished love and attention on the animals in your care and then, one day, they are no longer around.
 However, you can take comfort in knowing that they have the chance to find a loving home because of the work you did.

 If you have answered yes to all these questions then we are excited to have you take the next step to become a foster parent.
-If you are at least 18 years of age and a resident of Mecklenburg County please click on the link below to download our application.
+If you are at least 18 years of age please click on the link below to download our application.
+You do not have to Mecklenburg County resident to be a foster parent for AC&C.

 Charlotte-Mecklenburg Animal Care & Control